Frequentist and Bayesian inference for Gaussian-log-Gaussian wavelet trees, and statistical signal processing applications: Examples of applications

-The $e_j$'s are sensitive to the choice of $W$, and using the Haar wavelet results in thin edges.
+The $e_j$'s are sensitive to the choice of wavelet transform, and using e.g.\ the Haar wavelet results in thin edges.

-As mentioned, the multiresolution analysis of the wavelet transform allows us to consider edges that are present at only specific scales.
-To exclude edges at a level $l$ in the wavelet transform, we simply modify $\{\v f^{(t)}\}_{t=1}^k$ by setting $f_i^{(t)} = 0$ if $\ell(i) = l$. \cref{fig:edge_detection} compares the results of the two edge detection algorithms, where we only use the finest scale in the wavelet transform.
-The method based on the GLG model classifies fewer pixels as edges; in particular the GFM model classifications include many false positives.
-While the images within \cref{fig:edge_detection} are comparable, we notice they are not directly comparable to the images presented in \citeasnoun{Sun:Gu:Chen:Zhang:2004} who use a non-decimated wavelet transform and an extension of the GFM model where the different directions are not modelled independently.
+As mentioned, the multiresolution analysis of the wavelet transform allows us to consider edges with properties that are present at only specific scales.
+To exclude edges at a given level $r$, direction $\ell$ and tree $t$ in the wavelet transform, we simply modify $f^{(t)}_i(\ell)$ by setting $f^{(t)}_i(\ell) = 0$ whenever $\l(i) = r$.